cvs-health/testaro/README.md

 The `nuVal`, `qualWeb`, and `testaro` tools require specific formats for the `rules` property.
 Those formats are described below in the sections about those tools.

-The `ed11y` tool does not yet allow rule specification.

 ###### Examples

 An example of a `test` act is: